hapax/hapax.github.io/assets/simple-physics.md

 I hope I've persuaded you that we can hack physics with napkin computers.
-Every single thing we discovered --- from pendulum periods to the ideal gas law, coffee mugs to dancing dust specks --- required, at worst, a little pre-calculus math and solid command of a napkin algorithm.
+Every single thing we discovered --- from pendulum periods to the ideal gas law, jumping coffee mugs to dancing dust specks, rainy runs and random walks --- required, at worst, a little pre-calculus math and solid command of napkin hacks.

 Hackery is not just about excellence and creativity for their own sake, but has clear pedagogical implications.